XPMUser/XPMUser.github.io/README.md

  - 1-30-R (Prodigy Reborn 1.0 without Plumber's Cap?!)
  - 2-50-0 Pro Edition http://op2019.byethost18.com/play/?mods=WalkSpeed,FastGameSpeed,ImitationTitan

-If you're looking to submit a modpack, you may add Daboss7173 on Discord and he might just feature it on this site!
+If you're looking to submit a modpack, you may add Daboss7173 on Discord and he might just feature it on his site!
 I'm somehow unable to install modpacks correctly.
 Discord Tag: daboss7173